NLnetLabs/rpki-doc/source/krill/architecture.rst

 * the environment variable: ``KRILL_FORCE_RECOVER`` is set
 * the configuration file contains ``always_recover_data = true``

-Under normal circumstances, i.e. when there is no data corruption, performing this recovery will not be necessary.
+Under normal circumstances performing this recovery will not be necessary.
 It can also take significant time due to all the checks performed.
-So, we do **not recommend** forcing this.
+So, we do **not recommend** forcing recovery when there is no data corruption.

 Krill will try the following checks and recovery attempts: